Mobile Suit Gundam: Gundam vs. Gundam: System changes

 Support Unit: Each unit has their own respective support unit, most of them act as a supporting attacker and attack the opponent actively, but a few of them (like Gun-EZ in Victory Gundam) will also act as a shield unless players launches an attack or time has passed.
 Unlike most of the normal weapons, Support Unit cannot be reloaded unless the player's unit is destroyed.

 G-Crossover: The Power-up system since Mobile Suit Gundam: AEUG vs. Titans has changed from enhancement to a large area attack system.
 Every title has their own G-Crossover attacks, which mostly feature a mass destruction weapon (e.g.: Destroy Gundam) or operations (e.g.: Colony Drop) related to the production.

 Weapons and Alternate Units: Through the button combinations are similar to previous series, but many units can switch between weapons (mostly changes from a beam rifle to a beam cannon or else) Some of them can even change to an enhanced mobile suit, for example, the Gundam Mark II can be transformed into the Super Gundam, and the Strike Gundam could switch to Aile/Sword/Launcher Striker Packs.
 Weapons are not bounded when using a charging attack.

 Along with the standard attacks, like Double Zeta's Hi-Mega Cannon, and the finishing moves of God/Master Gundam.
 Some special attacks/effects can be used only in special conditions, Zeta Gundam's Bio-sensor, which gives two special attacks, will be activated for a short time only when the teammate being destroyed.
 For the Gundam Virsago, Gundam Ashtaron (in mobile armour mode) is treated as a weapon rather than a playable/support unit.

 Background Music

 Although vocal theme songs (and sometimes insert songs) are featured in previous series.
 Almost all the title features a full-vocal theme song as their BGM this time, perhaps inspired by the Another Century's Episode Series.
 However, Zeta Gundam did not feature a theme song due to its complicated copyright issue, even they had one in Zeta Vs. series, they used a standard BGM instead.
 Mobile Suit Gundam 00 did not include their background music.
 They will stick to any other titles', or maps' background music in versus mode.

 Reception

+Playing the PSP game at the Tokyo Game Show, Ryan Clements for IGN thought the game did not look good and did not its gameplay to be compelling.
+For the week of December 6, 2009, Gundam Vs. Gundam Next Plus was the third best selling game in Japan, selling 222,985 units.
+Famitsu gave a score of 32 out of 40 for the PSP version.
+UK Anime Network gave a rating of eight out of ten and summarized: "Solid, entertaining stuff which is accessible to Western gamers and won't disappoint Gundam enthusiasts."